 - F. USE STANDARDS: This section provides standards for specific land uses permitted by this ordinance.
 These standards are intended to apply in addition to all other requirements of this ordinance. - 1.
 Drive-Through Facilities: Drive-through facilities are auto-oriented uses that detract from the pedestrian-friendly and human-scale environment planned in Downtown Taylor Mill.
-However, in recognition of the need to balance business interests with overall downtown revitalization goals, drive-through facilities are permitted in limited circumstances when all of the following requirements are satisfied: - a.
+However, in recognition of the need to balance business interests with overall downtown revitalization goals, drive-through facilities are permitted in limited circumstances when all the following requirements are satisfied: - a.
 Drive-through facilities shall be accessory to banks and other financial institutions, drug store, and restaurant uses, whether such uses are principal or accessory uses. - b.
 Ingress and egress to the drive-through shall not be provided directly from KY 16, Taylor Mill Road, or arterial or collector streets. - c.
 In no circumstances shall a new curb cut be approved to provide access to a drive-through facility. - d.
-Drive-through facilities shall be located at the rear or side of buildings and must be completely screened from all adjacent right-of-ways. - e.
-Only one stacking lane per drive-through facility is permitted. - f.
-Ingress and egress to any drive-through facility shall not unreasonably interfere or unreasonably conflict with on- or off-site pedestrian or vehicular circulation. - 2.
+Drive-through facilities shall be located at the rear or side of buildings and must be completely screened from all adjacent right-of-ways.
+In situations where a development fronts multiple dedicated streets, the side of the building with the main entrance will be considered the front, for drive-through discussions. - e.
+Only one stacking lane per drive-through facility is permitted.
+Financial institutions will be permitted to have up to three stacking lanes.

+- f.
+Ingress and egress to any drive-through facility shall not unreasonable interfere or unreasonable conflict with on- or off-site pedestrian or vehicular circulation. - 2.
 Gasoline Stations: Gasoline stations are auto-oriented uses that detract from the pedestrian-friendly and human-scale environment planned in Downtown Taylor Mill.
 However, in recognition of the need to balance business interests and community convenience with overall downtown revitalization goals, gasoline stations are permitted in limited circumstances when all of the following requirements are satisfied: - a.
-Attendant stations shall be located close to the street right-of-way to help define the street edge. - ba.
-No more than four gas pumps are permitted between the attendant station building and an abutting street right-of-way. provided, however, in the circumstance where a lot or parcel is a corner lot which fronts on two (2) separate right of ways, seven (7) gas pumps shall be permitted between the building and the abutting street right of ways.
-Additional pumps are permitted to the side and rear of the attendant station. - c.
-Canopy height shall not exceed the height of the attendant station. - db.
-Canopy support structures shall be clad with brick masonry or stone when visible from a public or private roadway. - ec.
+NO more than four gas pumps are permitted between the building and an abutting street right-of-way, provided, however, in the circumstance where a lot or parcel is a corner lot which front on two (2) separate right of ways, eight (8) gas pumps shall be permitted between the building and the abutting street right of ways.
+Additional pumps are permitted to the side and rear of the attendant station. - b.
+Canopy support structures shall be clad with brick masonry or stone when visible from a public or private roadway. - c.
 Flush mount canopy lights are prohibited.
-Canopy lights shall be recessed into the canopy.

-- fd.
-A raised landscape planting bed with a thirty (30) inch-masenry retaining wall-is required when gasoline pumps are located adjacent to a public right-of-way. - g.
-An unobstructede.
-A walkway shall be provided between the public sidewalk and building entrances if the gas station includes a convenience store. - h.
+Canopy lights shall be recessed into the canopy. - d.
+A raised landscape planting bed is required when gasoline pumps are located adjacent to a public right-of-way. - e.
+A walkway shall be provided between the public sidewalk and building entrances if the gas station includes a convenience store. - f.
 All building walls visible from a public or private roadway shall use similar building materials and architectural details and treatments as the front building wall.